gruntwork-io/docs/docs/2.0/docs/library/guides/updating-modules.md

 # Updating Versioned Modules

-To update a module or service, modify the tagged version in the `source` attribute of the module block.
+Updating a module or service requires changing the tagged version in the `source` attribute of the module block.
 For backwards-compatible changes, this involves incrementing the version number.
 For backwards-incompatible changes, review the release notes in the module's GitHub repository release page for migration guidance.

 We recommend updating module versions in your development environment first, followed by staging, and then production.
 This approach ensures the update and any necessary changes are fully tested and understood.